Dongwon-Lee/lsgkm/README.md

-     -H <float>   set the half-life parameter (H) that is the distance (D) required to fall to half of its initial value in the exponential decay function for wgkm-kernels. -t 4 or 5 only (default: 50) -c <float>   set the regularization parameter SVM-C (default: 1.0) -e <float>   set the precision parameter epsilon (default: 0.001) -w <float>   set the parameter SVM-C to w*C for the positive set (default: 1.0)
+     -H <float>   set the half-life parameter (H) that is the distance (D) required to fall to half of its initial value in the exponential decay function for wgkm-kernels. -t 4 or 5 only (default: 50) -R           if set, reverse-complement is not considered as the same feature -c <float>   set the regularization parameter SVM-C (default: 1.0) -e <float>   set the precision parameter epsilon (default: 0.001) -w <float>   set the parameter SVM-C to w*C for the positive set (default: 1.0)